Saddleback High School

 Saddleback High School is a six-year IB secondary school located in Santa Ana, California, United States, and is part of the Santa Ana Unified School District.
 The school was established in 1967.
 Its mascot is the roadrunner, and its colors are green, gold, and white.

-The school principal from 2009 to June 2015 was Dr. Robert Laxton.
-The current principal is Edward Bustamante.
+The school principal from 2009 to June 2015 was Dr. Robert Laxton, and Edward Bustamante from 2015 to 2025.
+The current principal is Dr. Atikah Osman.

-Saddleback High School has adopted the nickname "The College Majors School".
+Saddleback High School has adopted the nickname "The College Majors School."